 Sunsets All Year Long

 Jim and I are now beginning our third year of living here at Jubilee Suites and the sunsets never get old.
 We hope you will take the time this year to see more sunsets where you live– and stay for the twilights!

 If your plans call for a visit to Fairhope, AL, we’d love to share our sunsets with you.
-Jubilee Suites also makes a beautiful wedding venue, a versatile venue for family reunions, and is perfect for families who want something a bit more private and peaceful, but still close to all the things to do in Fairhope.
+Jubilee Suites is perfect for families and small groups who want something a bit more private and peaceful, but still close to all the things to do in Fairhope.
 We encourage you to see all our reviews on Google and Facebook and if you’d like to book a suite, you can do it right on our website.
-If you have any questions or need help with a booking or an event, you can always reach us here.
+If you have any questions or need help with a booking, you can always reach us here.

 We leave you with this poem by James Joyce, from his collection of poems, “Chamber Music”, first published in May 1907.

 The Twilight Turns

 The lamp fills with a pale green glow

 She bends upon the yellow keys,